knative/docs/docs/developer/eventing/sources/sinkbinding/getting-started.md

 The following CronJob makes a single cloud event that targets `K_SINK` and adds any extra overrides given by `CE_OVERRIDES`.

-1. Create the CronJob by running:
+1. Create a YAML file for the CronJob using the example below:

     ```yaml
-    kubectl apply -f - <<EOF
     apiVersion: batch/v1beta1
     kind: CronJob
     metadata: